 Kaweah Delta Health Care District (KDHCD) is a large organization with

-admissions.
-We are academically affiliated with the University of California
+We are academically affiliated with the University of California at Irvine

-at Irvine School of Medicine (UCI) and accredited by the ACGME (Accreditation
+School of Medicine (UCI) and accredited by the ACGME (Accreditation Council

-Council for Graduate Medical Education) as a teaching institution.
-Our
+for Graduate Medical Education) as a teaching institution.

-West campus includes a busy, acute 50-bed inpatient Mental Health Hospital
+Our West campus includes a busy, acute 48-bed inpatient Mental Health Hospital

 which is an easy 10 minute drive from the main medical/surgical campus.

-and busy Emergency Department with over 80,000 annual patient visits.
+Our Emergency Department has over 90,000 annual patient visits.
+Here,

-Here, Psychiatric Residents obtain experience in crisis intervention,
+Psychiatric Residents obtain experience in crisis intervention, risk assessment

-risk assessment and consultation.
-Other psychiatry training sites include
+and consultation.
+Other psychiatry training sites include the KDHCD Rural